pdguru81/eazytranscripts_notes/README.md

 ## Welcome to EazyTranscripts :fire::fire:

-Please head over to [url coming soon] for an idea of what this application currently looks like.
+Please head over to http://http://45.55.83.205/ for an idea of what this application currently looks like.
 To run a local instance, you will need to:
 1. install docker and docker-compose on your machine and ensure docker is running.
 2. run 'docker pull pdguru81/eazytranscripts' to get an image of the EazyTranscripts application.
 Please note that the file is ove 800MB in size and as such might take sometime to download.
 3. create a docker-compose file using the template I have defined here below.
 I stronly recommend this approach as the system relies on the existence of envioronment variables that must be defined in these files.